jinyuzu99/nothingblock/README.md

 # CleanBlock

-CleanBlock is an Adblock filter list for Clean Website

 > “It's not always that we need to do more but rather that we need to focus on less.” ― Nathan W. Morris

 ## How to Use